 This is responsible, specialized clerical and manual work in the procurement and control of materials, goods, and services at Port Everglades.

-Work involves manual and clerical tasks in the receipt, storage and issuance of maintenance supplies, materials, equipment, or relates items in central warehouses, outlying storerooms or supply sections of the Port Everglades Public Works Section.
-Employee prepares purchase requisitions in accordance with established unified procurement systems and generated electronically.
+Work involves manual and clerical tasks in the receipt, storage and issuance of maintenance supplies, materials, equipment, or related items in central warehouses, outlying storerooms or supply sections of the Port Everglades Public Works Section.
+Employee prepares purchase requisitions in accordance with established unified procurement systems and generate them electronically.
 Duties typically combine warehousing manual labor tasks, related clerical duties and a general knowledge of supply procedures.
 Work is reviewed in progress and upon completion and through periodic inventory audits to assure conformance with established policies and procedures.

-Receives, unloads and counts assorted types of stock delivered in a receiving area; locates packing ticket or invoice and posts to show kind and number of items received; posts appropriate shipping receipts or other documents to show if delivery is a full or partial shipment; packages various items for shipment or repackages stock for return or defective goods as assigned; labels items with proper stock numbers for movement to storage area.
+Receives, unloads and counts assorted types of stock delivered in a receiving area; locates packing ticket or invoice and posts to show type and number of items received; posts appropriate shipping receipts or other documents to show if delivery is a full or partial shipment; packages various items for shipment or repackages stock for return or defective goods as assigned; labels items with proper stock numbers for movement to storage area.

-Places goods on appropriate shelves or in bins; calls supervisor's attention to any defective items; issues supplies in response to authorized requisitions based on knowledge of goods in storage; disburses materials as required by work orders; marks stock or perpetual inventory records as items are issued; refers to supervisor if supplies required are in short supply for instructions as to apportionment.
+Places goods on appropriate shelves or in bins; calls supervisor's attention to any defective items; issues supplies in response to authorized requisitions based on knowledge of goods in storage; disburses materials as required by work orders; marks stock or perpetual inventory records as items are issued; refers to supervisor if supplies required are in short supply, for instructions as to apportionment.

-Assists in moving supplies form one area to another as stock is reclassified to different numbers or codes; rearranges stock in bulk storage area as assigned; climbs ladders as needed to arrange materials on shelves; notes equipment or stores in need or repair.
+Assists in moving supplies form one area to another as stock is reclassified to different numbers or codes; rearranges stock in bulk storage area as assigned; climbs ladders as needed to arrange materials on shelves; notes equipment or stores in need of repair.